Register of Mediators and PPCs

 iii) The central registration of individual family mediators.

-These changes were agreed by the Family Mediation Council (FMC) and its six member organisations: ADR Group, College of Mediators, Family Mediators Association (FMA), The Law Society, National Family Mediation (NFM) and Resolution.
+These changes were agreed by the Family Mediation Council (FMC) and its six member organisations at the time: ADR Group, College of Mediators, Family Mediators Association (FMA), The Law Society, National Family Mediation (NFM) and Resolution.
 These changes were implemented during 2015.

 The Register of Family Mediators